Thursday, January 31, 2008

 Molecular bond energies are on the order of an electronvolt per molecule.

 The typical atmospheric molecule has a kinetic energy of about 1/40 eV.
 This corresponds to room temperature.
-GeVGeV Electronvolts and energy
+Electronvolts and energy

 The energy E, frequency f, and wavelength λ of a photon are related by